Monday, September 9, 2019

 I will ALWAYS support you, no matter what."

-She was silent for a few moments.
-I thought I'd overwhelmed her, or scared her, or upset her in some way.
+They were silent for a few moments.
+I thought I'd overwhelmed them, or scared them, or upset them in some way.

 But then...

-There, in that moment, I saw a glimpse of the adult she's becoming, and of the world she is daring to help create.
+There, in that moment, I saw a glimpse of the adult they're becoming, and of the world they are daring to help create.

 In that moment, I felt something that's hard to feel, some days.